 Great Smoky Mountains National Park is the crown of America’s national parks.
 Cades Cove is the jewel in that crown.
-In 2016, more than eleven million people visited Great Smoky Mountains National Park.
+In 2021, more than fourteen million people visited Great Smoky Mountains National Park.
 Each year approximately two million make the trek through Cades Cove.
 It is the number one destination inside the number one park.

 Cades Cove Introduction | White Tail Buck | Great Smoky Mountains National Park

 Anyone spending time in Great Smoky Mountains National Park will tell you that Cades Cove is the best location in the park to see wildlife in their natural surroundings.
 White-tail deer, black bears, coyotes, turkeys, and all sorts of wildlife can be seen almost daily.

 Cades Cove Loop Map | Copyright: My Smoky Mountain Guide